 Anyone facing charges of sexual offenses defined by any of these Texas laws needs a strong defense.
-The experienced sex crimes attorneys at Cofer & Connelly, PLLC can evaluate your case.
+The experienced sex crimes attorneys in Austin at Cofer & Connelly, PLLC can evaluate your case.
 We’ll advise you on your rights and how to present the strongest possible defense under the circumstances.

 What Are Sexual Offenses in Texas?

 Some of the sexual offenses prohibited by Texas laws include:

 Texas law defines public lewdness as being sexually active in a public place or somewhere that could be in view of someone who might be offended or shocked by seeing sex acts happening.
 Engaging in sexual intercourse or some other act of sexual contact in a place that is open to public view can lead to criminal charges of public lewdness.

 The sexual offense of indecent exposure occurs when a person publicly exposes any private parts, including the anus or genitals, to public view with the intent to cause arousal or the gratification of sexual desire.

 The law in Texas says that indecent exposure is a crime if the person who exposes some intimate sexual body parts engages in reckless disregard for whether there is anyone else present in the area who will be “offended or alarmed” by the action.

 Texas law defines voyeurism as an offense wherein someone intends to arouse or gratify their sexual desire by watching another person without their consent while the other person is in a house or other structure where they have a reasonable expectation of privacy.